![]() |

-Nature has been cloning organisms for billions of years.
-For example, when a strawberry plant sends out a runner (a form of modified stem), a new plant grows where the runner takes root.
-That new plant is a clone.
-Similar cloning occurs in grass, potatoes and onions.
+Cloning also happens naturally and has been occurring for billions of years.
+For example, when a strawberry plant sends out a runner, a new plant forms where the runner takes root, creating a clone.
+This natural cloning process is also seen in plants like grass, potatoes, and onions.

 Grafting and budding are horticultural techniques used to join parts from two or more plants so that they appear to grow as a single plant.
 In grafting, the upper part (scion) of one plant grows on the root system (rootstock) of another plant.
 In the budding process, a bud is taken from one plant and grown on another.